-Vehicle1: A device by which any person or property may be propelled, moved, or drawn upon a highway, excepting a device moved exclusively by human power or used exclusively upon stationary rails or tracks.
+Vehicle (as defined in the California Vehicle Code Section 670): A device by which any person or property may be propelled, moved, or drawn upon a highway, excepting a device moved exclusively by human power or used exclusively upon stationary rails or tracks.

-Vehicle Collision Review Committee: A committee at each University Location that reviews collisions based upon the preventability guidelines from the National Safety Council.
-The Committee reviews most collisions to determine preventability and to determine, in conjunction with Location HR and the employee's department, the necessary course of action.
+Vehicle Collision Review Committee: A committee at each UC Location that reviews collisions based upon the preventability guidelines from the National Safety Council.
+The Committee reviews all collisions to determine preventability and to determine, in conjunction with UC Location HR and the employee's department, the necessary course of action.